ikhlestov/tensorflow_profiling/README.rst

-This repo contains scripts with example usage of tensorflow profiler and already generated timelines for this blog post.
+This repo contains scripts with example usage of tensorflow profiler and already generated timelines for this `blog post <https://medium.com/@illarionkhlestov/howto-profile-tensorflow-1a49fb18073d>`__.